About the programme

 The programme consists of three module groups: A) Core modules

-The core modules give you an overview of the principle topics and problems of the relevant geographic subjects (cultural and environmental geography, regional studies and tourism) in regional contexts, as well as management and marketing.
-During the ‘Vor Ort’ excursion at the beginning of the programme you will have an opportunity to discuss fundamental questions of tourism and regional development with other students, lecturers and guest speakers.
+The core modules give you an overview of the principal topics and problems of the relevant geographic subjects (cultural and environmental geography, regional studies and tourism) in regional contexts, as well as management and marketing.
+During the ‘Vor Ort’ excursion at the beginning of the programme, you will have an opportunity to discuss fundamental questions of tourism and regional development with other students, lecturers and guest speakers.

 You will complete the following four core modules in this group: